-- Provides comprehensive and unbiased information and linkages to people of any age seeking Long-Term Care Services - Provides in-home nursing and social assessments to assist families in choosing appropriate levels of care - Provides outreach to community groups promoting access to services - Serves as the "No Wrong Door" in Onondaga County.
+- Provides information, assistance and resources on Long Term Care Services and Supports for any age. - Provides "No Wrong Door" Screens to assist families in choosing appropriate levels of service and support. - Provides outreach to community groups promoting access to services